 - Tenting and ballooning of the vagina, which facilitates the movement of sperm to fertilize the egg

-- Making the vagina warmer
+- Increasing the temperature of the vagina

 Erogenous zones for women and men

 While many different areas of the body can give a person sexual pleasure, the clitoris is often front and center for people who have one.
 One survey of women found that 36% of women need direct clitoral stimulation during sex in order to climax.
 Another 36% reported that although they could orgasm without direct clitoral stimulation, it made their orgasms feel better (Herbenick, 2018).